-5.7.11 Playgrounds are scattered throughout the Township, such as William Law, Larks Green, and Hodgson Avenue with smaller areas adjacent to Cuckoos Hollow and The Pastures.
-There is, however, no community space nor play areas in the Wider Village especially in the Sussex and Nursery Estates which means that residents with young children, have to go some distance to playgrounds.
-The Character Assessment also identified the lack of play areas and playgrounds to the east of Werrington Centre.
+5.7.11 Playgrounds are scattered throughout the Township with two Local Areas for Play (Fox Covert Walk and Copsewood) and four Local Equipped Area for Play (Hodgson Avenue, Larks Green, William Law and Goodwin Walk).
+Other than Werrington Recreation Ground (the only Neighbourhood Equipped Area for Play), there are, however, no play areas in the Conservation Area nor Wider Village which means that residents with young children, have to go some distance to playgrounds.
 The Goodwin Walk Play Area is therefore a special amenity in this part of the Neighbourhood Plan Area.